ChristopheSeg/J-TrackGallery/README.md

 ### J!TrackGallery

-J!TrackGallery is a Joomla Track Gallery component.
+J!TrackGallery is a Joomla GPS Track Gallery component.
-Our Goal is to provide a non commercial, free, open source, GNU/GPL2 licensed component for Joomla 2.5 and 3.x.
-Allowing to seamlessly upload GPX tracks and display maps on Joomla based website.
+Our Goal is to provide a non commercial, free, open source, GNU/GPL3 licensed component for Joomla 3.x (with some backward compatibility), which allows to seamlessly upload GPX tracks and display maps and tracks on Joomla based website.
-- J!Track Gallery manual: http://jtrackgallery.net/wiki/manual
-- J!Track Gallery J!2.5 demo  : see http://demoj25.jtrackgallery.net/
-- J!Track Gallery J!3.2 demo  : see http://demoj3.jtrackgallery.net/
-- J!Track Gallery forum: http://jtrackgallery.net/forum/
+- J!Track Gallery documentation: https://mastervanleeuwen.github.io/J-TrackGallery/
-- For bug reports etc to this version, use the [github issues page](https://github.com/mastervanleeuwen/J-TrackGallery/issues)
+- For bug reports and enhancement requests, please use the [github issues page](https://github.com/mastervanleeuwen/J-TrackGallery/issues)

+#### Technical notes

+J!TrackGallery uses:
+- OpenLayers for maps and GPS track drawing
+- Highslide to display (geotagged) photos
+- The 'gd' PHP package to perform image operations like thumbnail creation for photos

 #### Status of the Project